dpteam/dpt-hq-core/README.md

 ## Core component

 Funny cooperative+deathmatch entertaining modification for DOOM II.
-Created for Zandronum 3.0 port.
+Created for ZDoom32 port.

-Also have GZDoom/Delta-Touch compatibility
+Also have Delta-Touch compatibility

 ## How to compile (Windows)